Approximation of integration over finite groups, difference sets and association schemes: Association schemes and Delsarte theory

 Let us recall the notion of commutative association schemes briefly.
 See \cite{Bannai}\cite{DELSARTE} for details.
 Let $X$ be a finite set.
 By $M(X;\C)$ we denote the matrix algebra over $\C$, where the rows and columns are indexed by $X$.
 Let $C$ be a finite set with a specified element $i_0 \in C$.
 Let $R: X\times X \to C$ be a surjective function.
 For $i\in C$, $R^{-1}(i) \subset X \times X$ gives a square matrix $A_i \in M(X;\C)$, where $A_i(x,y)$ is $1$ if $R(x,y)=i$ and 0 otherwise.
 We assume that $A_{i_0}$ is the identity matrix.
 For any $i$, we assume that there is an $i'$ such that $^tA_i=A_{i'}$.
 The tuple $(R,X,C)$ is called an association scheme if the linear span of $A_i(x,y)$ $(i\in C)$ over $\C$ in the matrix algebra $M(X;\C)$ is closed under matrix multiplication, and hence a subalgebra of $M(X;\C)$.
 This subalgebra is called the Bose-Mesner algebra $A_X$ of the association scheme.
 If it is commutative, then the association scheme is said to be commutative.
 In this subsection, we deal with only commutative association schemes.

 The ($A_i$) is a linear basis of $A_X$.
 Hadamard product of $A, B \in M(X;\C)$ is defined by the component-wise product $(A\circ B)(x,y)=(A(x,y)B(x,y))$.
 The set $\{A_i \mid i \in C\}$ consists of the primitive idempotents of $A_X$ with respect to the Hadamard product.
 It is known that $A_X$ is closed under transpose and complex conjugate.
 Since $M(X;\C)$ acts on $\C[X]$, so does $A_X$.
 Since $A_X$ is commutative, we may simultaneously diagonalize all elements of $A_X$.
 That is, we have a set of common eigen vectors $e_k \in \C[X]$ consisting a basis.
 The action of $A_X$ on $e_k$ gives a ring homomorphism $A_X \to \C$.
 Different $e_k$ may give the same ring homomorphism, so let $\Xhat$ be the set of different ring homomorphisms $\rho: A_X \to \C$ obtained in this way.
 Then, $A_X \to \C^\Xhat$ is an isomorphism (where the multiplication of $A_X$ is given by the matrix multiplication).
 Thus, there is a set of primitive idempotents $E_\rho\in A_X$, $\rho \in \Xhat$.
 There is a special primitive idempotent $E_{j_0}:=\frac{1}{\#X}J$, where $J$ denotes the matrix with all components being 1.
+The corresponding representation $j_0:A_X \to C$ is given by $A_iE_{j_0}=j_0(A_i)E_{j_0}$.
+Thus $j_0(A_i)$ is the number of ones in a column in $A_i$ (independent of the choice of the column), called the $i$-th valency and denoted by $k_i$.
+We call $j_0$ the trivial representation.

 This shows that

 are isomorphisms of $\C$-vector spaces, where the left map is an isomorphism as a ring ($\C^C$ the direct product and $A_X$ the Hadamard product), and the right map is an isomorphism as a ring ($A_X$ the matrix product and $\C^\Xhat$ the direct product).